lvladikov/hue-reporter/README.md

     ```json
     [
       {
-        "bridge_name": "Living Room Bridge",
+        "name": "Living Room Bridge",
-        "bridge_ip": "192.168.1.100",
+        "ip": "192.168.1.100",
-        "hue_api_key": "LIVING_ROOM_API_KEY"
+        "user": "LIVING_ROOM_API_USER"
       },
       {
-        "bridge_name": "Bedroom Bridge",
+        "name": "Bedroom Bridge",
-        "bridge_ip": "192.168.1.101",
+        "ip": "192.168.1.101",
-        "hue_api_key": "BEDROOM_API_KEY"
+        "user": "BEDROOM_API_USER"
       }
     ]
     ```

-3.  **How to get a Hue API Key:**
+3.  **How to get a Hue API User:**

-    To get an API key (also called a username), you need to use the CLIP API debugger.

-    - Navigate to `https://<your_bridge_ip>/debug/clip.html` in your web browser.
-    - In the "URL" field, enter `/api`.
-    - In the "Message Body" field, enter `{"devicetype":"hue-reporter#<your_name>"}` (e.g., `{"devicetype":"hue-reporter#john"}`).
+    This is a one-time step for each bridge.

+    a.
+In your terminal, run the following `curl` command, replacing `<BRIDGE_IP_ADDRESS>` with your bridge's IP.

+    ```bash
+    curl -X POST http://<BRIDGE_IP_ADDRESS>/api -H "Content-Type: application/json" -d '{"devicetype":"hue-report#computer"}'
+    ```

+    b.
+The command will respond with an error asking you to press the link button.

+    ```json
+    [
+      {
+        "error": {
+          "type": 101,
+          "address": "",
+          "description": "link button not pressed"
+        }
+      }
+    ]
+    ```

-    - Press the physical link button on your Hue Bridge.
+    c.
+Within 30 seconds, physically press the round link button on your Hue Bridge.

-    - Immediately click the "POST" button in the API debugger.
+    d.
+Run the exact same `curl` command from step **a** again.
+This time, you will get a success response containing your API user.

+    ```json
+    [{ "success": { "username": "THIS_IS_YOUR_API_USER_COPY_IT" } }]
+    ```

-    - The response will contain your API key in the `username` field.
-Copy this value into your `hue_bridges_conf.json` file.
+    e.
+Copy this `username` value into your `hue_bridges_conf.json` file.

 4.  **(Optional) Managing Device Serial Numbers:**

-    The Hue API does not provide device serial numbers for security reasons.
+    The Hue API does not provide device serial numbers.
 This script provides a way to manually add them to your report.

     - **How it Works:**

       1. Run the script: `./hue-report.sh`
       2. Choose option `2.
-Create/Update Light Serial Number Mapping File` from the menu.
+Create/Update Light Serial Number Mapping File` from the menu (or run `./hue-report.sh -s`).
       3. The script will create/update a file named `hue_serials_mapping.json`.
-This file is a template, populated with all the lights from your bridge(s), including details like name, type, and group, to help you identify each device.
+This file is a template, populated with all the lights from your bridge(s).
       4. Edit the `hue_serials_mapping.json` file and fill in the `serialNumber` field for each light.
       5. The next time you generate a report, the serial numbers will be included.

     - **Pre-populating with a Plain Text File (Optional):**
       To speed up the process, you can create a file named `hue_serials_mapping-plain-text-info.txt`.
-When you run the mapping file generator (option 2), the script will use this file to automatically fill in serial numbers it can match by device name.
+The script will use this file to automatically fill in serial numbers it can match by device name.

       - **Format:** Use the pattern `SN: <SERIAL_NUMBER> -> <DEVICE_NAME>` on each line.
       - **Example:**